 "Honestly, everybody thinks the concert experience, that first-row experience, is what you want...
 Everyone's been to a concert.
 I'd rather tell a story."

 Manhattan-based VR developer Littlstar is in "creative mode" when it comes to developing concepts for festivals, said co-founder and chief content officer Matthew Collado.
-Along with entertainment properties like Mr. Robot and Disney theme parks, Littlstar has created forward-looking music-centred VR content for OneRepublic, Disturbed, and Eden, and they're currently tasked with developing the VR layer for Governors Ball.
+Along with entertainment properties like Mr. Robot and Disney theme parks, Littlstar has created forward-looking music-centered VR content for OneRepublic, Disturbed, and Eden, and they're currently tasked with developing the VR layer for Governors Ball.

 "Honestly, everybody thinks the concert experience, that first-row experience, is what you want," said Collado.
 "Which is great, but I'd much rather have a full experience that isn't all concert front row.
 Everyone's been to a concert.
 I'd rather tell a story."
 Some of his ideas are fairly low-concept, like sending 360 cameras behind the scenes to mingle with the talent.
 "If you're backstage with Paul McCartney and he addresses you as a fan like, 'All right we're getting ready to rock it at Gov Ball,' you're like, 'oh shit, Sir Paul just talked to me,'" he imagined.
 "You're going to lose your shit."